3 Alternative Funding Options for Your Startup

 When it comes to strategic partners, there are three types that could be just the ticket when it comes to raising capital for your business:

-a) Suppliers (a.k.a. vendors) who sell goods and services directly to businesses.
+a) Vendors who sell goods and services directly to businesses.
 One of my business plan clients — a beverage manufacturer — got the funding she needed from her bottle supplier.
 The best part?
 The bottle supplier then introduced her to a much better distributor — someone who was more reliable and offered better pricing.
 Pretty great, right?

 c) Customers who buy what you’re selling because, presumably, they like what you’re selling.
 And if they love it, well, they may very well be a great potential investor.